Community

 • Learn to use the Tripal API to its fullest so your code can be shared with others!

-• Join our weekly developer's meeting on Gathertown!
-It functions similar to a codefest/hackathon.
-It doesn't always have an agenda.
+• Join our weekly community meeting on Gathertown!
+It functions as a cofest and community forum.
 Come and code, ask questions or just chat with other Tripal developers.
 To join the group, please join the Tripal Slack work space and request the Gathertown link.
+There is no agenda and you are free to come and go as you have time!

 • Stakeholders and Principal Investigators